The Fast Fashion Trap: Black Friday and the Price Our Planet Pays

 Moreover, clothing usage has plummeted by almost 40% as people only use garments 7 to 10 times before they dispose of them.
 The lower the quality of the clothing is, the faster it’s discarded.
 By 2030, the fashion industry's global emissions are poised to skyrocket by 50% if nothing is done about fast fashion’s impact.
 When it comes to water waste, fast fashion accounts for 20% of global wastewater.

-Not only that, fast fashion also pollutes water resources due to practices like fabric dying and treatment, which involve chemicals.
-Those chemicals are infused into the water, including things like heavy metals, pesticides, dyes, oil, phenol, and more.
+To pile onto the environmental catastrophe, fast fashion also pollutes water resources due to practices like fabric dying and treatment, which involve chemicals.
+Those chemicals are infused into the water, which includes elements like heavy metals, pesticides, dyes, oil, phenol, and more.
 In turn, that polluted water can contaminate streams and groundwater.
-If that water is used for irrigating crops, the food growing out of them will also be contaminated.

 Synthetic fibers like polyester and nylon, which are staples in fast fashion, pose yet another threat.
 These materials take centuries to biodegrade, shedding microplastics with each wash.
 Those microplastics find their way into the oceans, contaminating marine life and ecosystems.
 It’s estimated that 35% of ocean microplastics come from textile laundering.